To Be or Not to Be (1942 film): Reception

-In 1943, the critic Mildred Martin reviewed another of Lubitsch's films in The Philadelphia Inquirer and referred derogatively to his German birth and his comedy about Nazis in Poland.
-Lubitsch responded by publishing an open letter to the newspaper in which he wrote, What I have satirized in this picture are the Nazis and their ridiculous ideology.
-I have also satirized the attitude of actors who always remain actors regardless of how dangerous the situation might be, which I believe is a true observation.
+In 1943, critic Mildred Martin reviewed another of Lubitsch's films in The Philadelphia Inquirer and referred derogatively to his German birth and his comedy about Nazis in Poland.
+Lubitsch responded by publishing an open letter to the newspaper in which he wrote: What I have satirized in this picture are the Nazis and their ridiculous ideology.
+I have also satirized the attitude of actors who always remain actors regardless of how dangerous the situation might be, which I believe is a true observation. ...
 It can be argued if the tragedy of Poland realistically portrayed as in To Be or Not to Be can be merged with satire.
-I believe it can be and so do the audience which I observed during a screening of To Be or Not to Be; but this is a matter of debate and everyone is entitled to his point of view, but it is certainly a far cry from the Berlin-born director who finds fun in the bombing of Warsaw.
+I believe it can be and so do the audience which I observed during a screening of To Be or Not to Be; but this is a matter of debate and everyone is entitled to his point of view, but it is certainly a far cry from "the Berlin-born director who finds fun in the bombing of Warsaw."

-In recent times the film has become recognized as a comedy classic.
-To Be or Not To Be has a 96% approval rating on the review aggregator website Rotten Tomatoes with an average rating of 8.7/10, based on 47 reviews, with the consensus: "A complex and timely satire with as much darkness as slapstick, Ernst Lubitsch's To Be or Not To Be delicately balances humor and ethics."
-Slovenian cultural critic and philosopher, Slavoj Žižek named it his favourite comedy, in an interview in 2015, where he remarked "It is madness, you can not do a better comedy I think".
+In recent times, the film has become recognized as a comedy classic.
+On the review aggregator website Rotten Tomatoes, To Be or Not to Be holds an approval rating of 96% based on 52 reviews, with an average rating of 8.8/10.
+The website's critics consensus reads, "A complex and timely satire with as much darkness as slapstick, Ernst Lubitsch's To Be or Not To Be delicately balances humor and ethics."
+In an interview in 2015, Slovenian cultural critic and philosopher Slavoj Žižek named it his favorite comedy, where he remarked, "It is madness, you can not do a better comedy I think."